Qiskit/qiskit-metapackage/docs/qc_intro.rst

 Quantum computing represents a new paradigm in computation that utilizes the fundamental principles of quantum mechanics to perform calculations.
-If you are reading this then you have undoubtedly heard that the promise of quantum computation lies in the possibility of efficiently performing a handful of tasks such as prime factorization and quantum simulation;
-computations that at size are beyond the capabilities of even the largest of classical computers.
+If you are reading this then you have undoubtedly heard that the promise of quantum computation lies in the possibility of efficiently performing a handful of tasks such as prime factorization, quantum simulation, and optimization; computations that at size are beyond the capabilities of even the largest of classical computers.

 The power of quantum computing rests on two cornerstones of quantum mechanics, namely :ref:`superposition <qc-intro-superposition>` and :ref:`entanglement <qc-intro-entanglement>` that highlight the wave- and particle-like aspects of quantum computation, respectively.
+Qiskit is an SDK for performing quantum computations that utilize these quantum mechanical principles using the language of :ref:`quantum circuits <qc-intro-circuits>`.
+Comprised of quantum gates, instructions, and classical control logic, quantum circuits allow for expressing complex algorithms and applications in a abstract manner that can be executed on a quantum computer.
+At its core, Qiskit is a quantum circuit construction, optimization, and execution engine.
+Additional algorithm and application layers leverage quantum circuits, often in concert with classical computing resources, to solve problems in optimization, quantum chemistry, physics, machine learning, and finance.
+In what follows, we give a very brief overview of quantum computing, and how Qiskit is used at each step.
+Interested readers are directed to additional in-depth materials for further insights.

 .. _qc-intro-superposition: